data-prep-kit/data-prep-kit/transforms/universal/rep_removal/README.md

 you can find information for installing [here](https://gcc.gnu.org/install/).

 ## Running on M1 Mac
-To run the Transform on an M1 mac, there are a few prerequisites you must run to get started.
+To run the Transform on an M1 mac, two more things must be considered:

 A) Install a compatible **psutils** library in the environment (uninstall if already present):
 ```shell